rutgerhofste/docker_fastai/readme.md

 # docker_fastai

 Run a docker container with GPU support on Amazon EC2.
+Ships with fastai kernel and repository.
 This repository contains scripts to setup the EC2 instance and to create the docker container.
 This is not for beginners.
-Advanced knowledge of AWS and Docker is assumed.
+Some knowledge of AWS and Docker is required.

 ## Step 1 Setup your EC2 Instance